 From January 1, 2015 Canada Express Entry has officially become operational.
 The response to the programme so far has been phenomenal.
 Here below are given some tips to do well in the Express Entry Pool and get get selected from the pool among the other applicants.

 Minus an official language test from any of these, namely, IELTS or CELPIP, you will not manage to sail past the gatekeeper wizard to even start concluding your profile.
 It is essential that your language scores are in hand when you begin the first screening procedure.
 In case you are not armed with the scores, it’s futile to waste your time even beginning to fill out the first few questions with the reason being you will be blocked inside the first some screens.

-It must be clearly seen from the Comprehensive Ranking System (CRS) by now that those having an employment offer duly confirmed by a standard or permanent LMIA will most surely be proffered an Invitation to Apply (ITA) for Permanent Residence (PR) in the Maple Leaf Country.
-But not having one is nota reason why you must NOT apply under Express Entry!
+It must be clearly seen from the Comprehensive Ranking System (CRS) by now that those having an employment offer duly confirmed by a standard or permanent LMIA will most surely be proffered an Invitation to Apply (ITA) for Permanent Residence (PR) in Canada.
+But not having one is not a reason why you must NOT apply under Canada Express Entry!
 Despite job offers duly backed by an LMIA gather 600 points towards the utmost 1200 within the CRS, the CIC has pointed out frequently that they look forward to attracting people with high human capital & no LMIA in the starting draws.

 Since there is no need whatsoever of any documentation at this stage, some will be rather motivated to put forward a profile that is not “entirely correct” with a view to find a high spot on the Canada Express Entry Comprehensive Ranking System (CRS).
 Avoid this as it won’t pay!

 Sooner than later you will find out that in case you fail to conclude some specific sections of the Express Entry profile, your “Status” for that section will read “In Progress”.
 In case the section is 100% complete, it will read “Complete”.
 Despite the fact that this is all nice and good, a malfunction was seen in the system where in some particular cases, the Status read “Complete” with a good vertical row of green “Completes” for each form when some extra information still needed to be furnished.